PPM-C/Proyecto_final_01/README.md

 # Circle Agency Projects

-## Purpose and Scope
+## Project Overview: Cicle Agency Website

-The **Cicle Agency** website is a static web application designed to showcase the agency's portfolio, services, and facilitate client contact.
-The system consists of three main pages with shared resources and external service integrations.
-The application emphasizes **responsive design**, **dynamic content loading**, and **modern web development practices**.
+As the developer for this project, I built a modern, static web application for **Cicle Agency** to showcase their portfolio, promote services, and enable client contact.

+The primary goal of this project was to design and develop a **responsive**, **modern website** that effectively showcases the agency’s portfolio, details its services, and simplifies client communication.
+The result is a **clean**, **high-performance web application** made up of three main pages, each connected through shared resources and integrated with select external services to extend functionality without overcomplicating the stack.

+I focused on **responsive design**, **dynamic content loading**, and **clean architecture**, ensuring fast performance and scalability.

 ## Technology Stack